Three Quick Steps to Smart (Slow) Fashion

-If this were food, we'd be a bit wiser to it and spot it for what it is: Bulimia.
+If this were food, we'd be a bit wiser to it and spot it for what it is:

-We can design a different system for ourselves that makes money while respecting the rights of workers and the environment, and produces beautiful and conscientious garments.
+To start with we can design a different system for ourselves that makes money while respecting the rights of workers and the environment, and produces beautiful and conscientious garments.

 Smart fashion is about designing, producing, consuming and living better.